 Refrigerator: 10 to 15 years.

 Electrical wiring: Expect a nice, long life—usually about 50 years.
 “Yet, circuit breakers can still fail in the first year,” Ailion says.

 Faucets: 10 to 20 years.
 “However, at 10 years old, styles will change, and your faucets may no longer look as attractive to you,” Ailion says.
 If you’re more interested in function rather than aesthetics, you’ll be in good shape for a long time.

 Toilets: 15 to 25 years.

 House siding: 30 to 100 years for standard vinyl or aluminum products.
 Wood siding may last only 15 years because it requires regular painting and caulking.
 “A good brick exterior will last 100 years or more, with much lower maintenance,” Ailion says.

 Indoor plumbing pipes: 50 to 100 years.
 “Turn off the exterior faucets when winter comes, and keep pipes in crawl spaces insulated, or you’ll risk only getting one to three years out of them,” Ailion says.

 Another option for affording home repairs is to get a home warranty—before things start breaking.
-Read our article “What You Need to Know About Home Warranties” to find out whether this would be a good option for you.
+Read our article “Buy Peace of Mind with a Home Warranty” to find out whether this would be a good option for you.